meisonlikesicecream/cmssw/TMTrackTrigger/README.md

 Alternatively, if you don't want to commit your local changes, you can do ```git stash```, do the rebase, and then ```git stash pop```.

 # To run in a newer CMSSW release
 The above repository was setup in CMSSW_9_3_8.
 If you want to run our TMTT software in a newer release, e.g. CMSSW_10_2_0, the command above will attempt things like merging all the differences in all packages between CMSSW_9_3_8 and CMSSW_10_2_0.
-This can be avoided by manually perofrming a sparse checkout and tell git to only consider the TMTT directory when performing a checkout (which is similar in part is what the above commands do, as you don't need to checkout all of CMSSW).
+This can be avoided by manually performing a sparse checkout and tell git to only consider the TMTT directory when performing a checkout (which is similar in part is what the above commands do, as you don't need to checkout all of CMSSW).

 ```
 cmsrel CMSSW_10_2_0